APPLICATION FOR 2018 SESSION IS ONLINE.

 - Travel to Badia Pozzeveri (Altopascio) to visit archaeological excavation with lecture: Computer models and applications for the management of archaeological and anthropological data

 - Conclusion of summer school: final interpretation of the results

 Warning: the calendar might be modified depending on the speed of progression of the students.

 - Earning of 12 undergraduate credits through the University of Pisa

 - Certificate of participation from the University of Pisa

-Meals are not included.
-However, participants in the Summer School will be provided with a “dining card” to access the students’ cafeteria for lunch and dinner.
-A complete meal at the students’ cafeteria of the University of Pisa cost €4.
+Participants in the Summer School will be provided with a “dining card” to access the students’ cafeteria for lunch and dinner.
+The meals at the students’ cafeteria of the University of Pisa cost €4.